European shares retreat, Casino and TF1 underperform

 LONDON, Dec 18 European shares fell on Friday, retreating from a one-week high reached in the previous session as supermarket group Casino lost more ground following a negative research note.

-The pan-European FTSEurofirst 300 index was down 0.6 percent by 1144 GMT, while the euro zone's blue-chip Euro STOXX 50 index weakened 0.9 percent.
+The pan-European FTSEurofirst 300 index fell 0.5 percent, while the euro zone's blue-chip Euro STOXX 50 index weakened 0.9 percent.

 European stocks had rallied on Thursday as investors took the U.S. Federal Reserve's decision to raise interest rates as a sign of confidence in the world's biggest economy.